![]() |

 Others should have it so easy.
 To get past highly selective co-op

-boards, the desperate turn to Elena Gretch, founder of But all of it that, she added, is nothing compared with the scrutiny of a high-strung co-op board.
+prep dogs for interviews.
+But all of it that, she added, is nothing compared with the scrutiny of a high-strung co-op board.
 “When you have to charm so many people, it’s really intimidating,” she said.
 It’s a good thing dogs don’t have to apply to private schools.
 Click √ on cover to order Bad Dog (A Love Story) from Amazon.com

 Click √ on JOURNAL cover for full report